AgalmicVentures/Environment/sql/README.md

 Creates a simple example schema for tracking when a bit of software runs and throws exceptions.

+### `Diagnostics.sql`
+Reference sheet of diagnostic queries, e.g. for checking on locks.

 ### `DropSchema.sql`
 Drops everything created by `CreateSchema.sql` in the correct order.